TeamMH/minehut.xyz/pages/plugins/tutorials/redprotect.md

 ---
 description: >-
     RedProtect is a plugin used for protecting your builds!
-Unlike WorldGuard you don't need any other plugins for it to work.
+Unlike WorldGuard you don't need any other plugins for it to work. **This plugin is outdated.
+Use WorldGuard instead.**
 name: plugins/tutorials/redprotect
 madeBy: PandaChan
 ---

-import Hint from "../src/Hint";

-<Hint severity="warning">This plugin is outdated.
-Use WorldGuard instead.</Hint>

 # RedProtect